Everyone likes it when their partner has an orgasm. It makes you feel like you’re a good lover, and that your partner is happy with your sex life.

 That doesn’t mean that you shouldn’t try to make your partner orgasm in other ways, such as with great oral sex.
 But it does mean that for regular sex the odds are stacked against you.

-Most women have therefore had sex without climaxing at least once in their lives (and probably more often), and realize that it happens.
+Most women have had sex without climaxing at least once in their lives (and probably much more often), and realize that it happens.

 Now, I’m not saying that women are used to not reaching orgasm or that it doesn’t matter if they don’t.
-I’m just saying that they understand it won’t happen all the time, and are usually understanding of it – as long as you have good sex that you both enjoy.
+I’m just saying that they understand it won’t happen all the time, and won’t hate you for it – as long as you have good sex that you both enjoy.

 The orgasm balance

-The real take-home here is that when it comes to orgasms you need to strike a balance.
-Your partner has the right to orgasm if that’s what she wants, but she equally has the right not to orgasm.
+The real take-home is that when it comes to orgasms you need to strike a balance.
+Your partner has the right to orgasm if that’s what she wants; but she equally has the right not to feel pressured into having an orgasm.